Preclinical validation of AR42, a novel histone deacetylase inhibitor, as treatment for vestibular schwannomas

 Digital Object Identifier (DOI)

 Jacob, Abraham; Oblinger, Janet; Bush, Matthew L.; Brendel, Victoria; Santarelli, Griffin; Chaudhury, Abhik R.; Kulp, Samuel; La Perle, Krista M.D.; Chen, Ching Shih; Chang, Long Sheng; and Welling, D. Bradley, "Preclinical validation of AR42, a novel histone deacetylase inhibitor, as treatment for vestibular schwannomas" (2012).
-Neurology Articles.
+Neurology.
 600.